ahlwong/dakota-cassandra/README.md

 ```
   - Instances of models can be created 3 different ways
     - `new User([assignments])` and `User.new([assignments])` are functionally identical and create an instance without immediately persisting it to the database
-    - `User.create([assignments], callback)` immediately but asychronously persists the object to the database
+    - `User.create([assignments], callback)` immediately but asynchronously persists the object to the database
   - `.delete(callback)` deletes the model instance's corresponding row in the database
   - `.deleteAll(callback)` and `.truncate(callback)` are identical and remove all rows from a table